 It is not until ages 7-11 that they are even beginning to develop the ability to think logically about concrete events according to Piaget.
 The expectations should be lower when speaking hypothetically to them.

 An example of this, in the beginning stages, a child knows an item such as a couch and ottoman are furniture.
 To move to a higher level of thinking would be for them to generalize on their own that these items are very useful.

 For this reason, adolescence (10-19) is the easiest time of life to develop an addiction.

-And Last But Not Least For Parents of Teenagers:
+And Last But Not Least Teenage Brain Development:

 #7.
-The middle prefrontal cortex RE-DEVELOPS in the teenage years.
+The middle prefrontal cortex RE-DEVELOPS during the teenage years.

-- Model healthy emotional intelligence (Get ideas here)
+- As with everything else, model healthy emotional intelligence (Get ideas here)

 - Patience in their moments of struggle